makjre/forktrace/README.md

 gdb does, but requires the program to be specially compiled. "forktrace.h" is intended to be able to be used with any program.
 Just include it into the files where you want those syscalls defined by it to be traced.

+This repo is a newer version of github.com/hddharvey/fdiag.
+The old version used `LD\_PRELOAD` to replace fork etc. with wrappers that generated log messages which were converted into a diagram by a Python script.
+Interestingly, this "newer" version actually seems to be slower than the older version by a significant amount (the old version was 3x faster on a single test I ran).
+The bottleneck here is that the tracees block on every single system call until the tracer can receive the wait notification and unblock the tracee.
+This somewhat serialises the whole process, whereas in the old version, everything just chugged along at full speed while the parser script tried to keep up with the log messages.
+Of course, everything else would be faster (the diagram rendering, etc.) since it's written in C++ instead of Python.